-

 Step #1: Know When Your Number Was Deactivated

-The first thing you have to do is know when the phone number was deactivated.
-Then, if the count is more than 90 days, the number has been sent back to the collection of available numbers for users, and it could be taken by someone else.
+The first thing you have to do is know when the old phone number was deactivated.
+Then, if the count is more than 90 days, the number has been sent back to the collection of usable numbers for users, and it could be taken by someone else and used as their new number.

 Now, look forward to the next step!